huecraft143/randotron/README.md

     ├── useStarfield.js     # animated canvas background hook
     └── styles.css          # resets + keyframes only
 ```

-`reference/Alea.prototype.html` is the original HTML prototype this project was
-ported from — open it in a browser to compare look & behavior.

 ## Design tokens (Universe theme)